 Troop 200 – adventure is waiting.

-Scouting encourages a well-rounded balance of activities, and your son doesn’t have to attend every Scouting event.
-Scouts progress at their own pace.
+Scouting encourages a well-rounded balance of activities, your son doesn’t have to attend every Scouting event or meeting because we understand how busy life is!
+The good news is, Scouts progress at their own pace and gives the boys opportunities to…

 You’re busy…we totally get it.